RPP for Student Participants

 How much research do I have to participate in?

-If you are a student enrolled in a psychology course that is not PSY 101 or PSY 202, then the amount of research you should participate in is up to your instructor.
+If you are a student enrolled in a psychology course that is not PSY 101 or PSY 202, then the amount of research you should participate in and what types of participation may count is up to your instructor.
 You should speak to him/her to answer this question.

 What counts as a "unit" of research participation?

-A unit corresponds to 60 minutes of participation.
+For research studies, a unit corresponds to 60 minutes of participation.
 Therefore, a two-hour study would count as two units of research participation.
 The unit value of a study, which ranges anywhere from one half unit (30 minutes of research participation) to two units (two hours of research participation), will be indicated in the study description.
-Students cannot use the same unit of participation for multiple courses.
+Students cannot use the same unit of research participation for multiple courses (see explanation below).

 What if I am enrolled in both PSY 101 and PSY 202?

-You are required to complete two units of participation for PSY 101 and two units of participation for PSY 202.
-Therefore, you are required to complete a total of four units of participation.
+You are required to complete four units of participation for PSY 101 and four units of participation for PSY 202.
+Therefore, you are required to complete a total of eight units of participation.
+However, units earned by attending one of the mandatory scheduled orientation meetings at the beginning of the semester or completing the mandatory account activation survey by the assigned deadline can be applied to both course requirements.
+Therefore, a student who completes both of these tasks correctly will only have four units of participation left.

 Can one participation unit be used for multiple courses?

-Students cannot use the same unit of participation for multiple courses.
+When students participate in a research study, they cannot use the same unit of participation for multiple courses.
 However, they can split how their units are allocated.
-For instance, if a student is enrolled in both PSY 202 (requires two units) and PSY 203 (for extra credit), here are two scenarios:
+For instance, if a student is enrolled in both PSY 202 (requires four units) and PSY 203 (for extra credit), here are two scenarios:

-- If this student completes one unit: S/he should choose to apply this unit to PSY 202 (will still be one unit short for that course).
+- If this student completes one unit: S/he should choose to apply this unit to PSY 202 (will still be three units short for that course).

-- If this student completes four units: S/he should choose to apply two units to PSY 202 (will fulfill that course's requirement) and apply two units to PSY 203 (will count as extra credit).
+- If this student completes six units: S/he should choose to apply four units to PSY 202 (will fulfill that course's requirement) and apply two units to PSY 203 (will count as extra credit).

 What if I fail to complete my course's RPP requirement?